 The Advantages of Using a File-Sync System

-Because file synchronization allows you to keep files that are stored in various physical locations up to date, it's advantageous for organizations that need people to share access to files.
-With the growth of cloud-based technology in recent years, many vendors now offer software that aids in this process.
+Because file synchronization allows you to keep files that are stored in various physical locations up to date, it's advantageous for use by organizations that need people to share access to files.
+With the growth of the cloud in recent years, many vendors now offer software solutions that aid in this process.
 However, as with any type of system, there are both advantages and disadvantages of using different file-sync systems.
 According to an article in ComputerWorldUK:

 Recommended File-Sync Systems for Your Organization

 As a Managed IT Service Provider, it's our responsibility to stay up-to-date with changes in the industry and the technologies that exist within it.
-This helps us to make informed recommendations to our clients about technologies just like secure and reliable file-sync systems that they can use to share files while helping to protect their organizations.
+This helps us to make informed recommendations to our clients about these sorts of technologies.

 Some of the Security Concerns of Cloud File-Sync Systems

 While it’s true that many file-sync systems leverage the cloud to do this, they work primarily by locating a copy of the files locally on your device.
 What this means for your business is that it creates a security threat nightmare around permissions and user access, tracking changes that are made to files and documents, and most importantly - risking potential data leakage opportunities should the device be lost or stolen.

 Consumer-grade file-sync systems (like Dropbox) are commonly geared for individuals to access their personal files across various devices and are not really meant for employees to share and properly secure corporate information (let alone provide the same sort of audit controls).
 And, because the files are saved in local copies on each device, when employees are out of the office and log in to public Wi-Fi or connect from home without the use of a virtual private network (VPN), without any cybersecurity protections in place, any hacker with a little bit of skill can get access to your files and information.
 This can spell disaster for your organization because these systems can create a serious security gap, leaving you at risk of having your data compromised or stolen.

-Please take this with a grain of salt - file-sync systems are great, and provide a ton of benefits, but only when properly maintained and properly secured.
+Please take this with a grain of salt - file-sync systems are great, and provide a ton of benefits, but only when properly maintained and certainly only when properly secured.